How Cisco Webex Transforms Your Distance Learning Schedule

 You stay in Webex.
 They stay in Microsoft Teams or Slack.

 Let’s say you’re prepping a seminar.
-You have a scientist who uses Webex Teams for presentations, but a consultant who prefers Microsoft Teams.
+You have a scientist who uses Webex for presentations, but a consultant who prefers Microsoft Teams.
 How will you keep everyone connected?

 - Force students to log into different apps each time they need to interact with an educator.